buzz-code/event-management-nra/server/src/yemot/call-flow-implementation-progress.md

 ### Task 4: Handle End-of-Year ✅
 - [x] If the student has selected a date that is more that 6 month in the past, assume the event is in the next year

-### Task 5: Implement Post-Event Update Functionality ❌
+### Task 5: Implement Post-Event Update Functionality ✅
-- [ ] Create new flow for updating path completion status after celebrations
+- [x] Create new flow for updating path completion status after celebrations
-- [ ] Develop logic for recording which path was completed
+- [x] Develop logic for recording which path was completed
-- [ ] Update database schema if needed to track completion status
+- [x] Update database schema if needed to track completion status (schema already supported this)

 ### Task 6: Update Confirmation Steps & Process ❌
 - [ ] Add confirmation dialog after voucher selection